-Márton Gellért Vági General Secretary Hungarian Football Association
+Dr. Márton Gellért Vági General Secretary Hungarian Football Association

-Dr. Márton Gellért Vági (50) graduated in 1987 from the Karl Marx University of Economic Science with a degree in Foreign Economics, and in 1994 obtained his doctorate from the same institution.
+Dr. Márton Gellért Vági graduated in 1987 from the department of foreign economics at the Karl Marx University of Economic Science (today the Corvinus University of Budapest), where he also earned his doctorate in 1994.
+From 1987 to 2000 he was a member of the university faculty, in the capacity of associate professor and head of department from 1994 onwards.
 Between 2000 and 2006 he worked at the State Holding and Privatisation Co. (ÁPV Zrt.), as managing director, deputy CEO and then CEO.
 Between 2006 and 2010 he was Chairman of the National Development Agency.
 From July 2002 until 1 January 2011 he was a member of the Board of Directors of FHB Nyrt., during which period he also spent four years as Chairman of the Board.
 Since 2010 he has been general secretary of the Hungarian Football Association.
-He has authored or coauthored more than 80 research papers, essays and books.
-He has been a member of OTP's Supervisory Board since 29 April 2011.
+He has authored or co-authored more than 80 research papers, essays and books.
+He has been a member of OTP Bank's Supervisory Board since 2011, and a member of OTP Bank's Audit Committee since 2014.